lrvdijk/distributed-ngs/docs/system_design.rst

 and to retain high availability/access of the data, the central manager makes sure that each dataset is stored on multiple different nodes.
 Clients communicate with the central manager about where to store initial new data, however the transfer is done directly from client to data node to not unnecessary increase data transfers.
+We specified in our fault tolerant requirements that the system should be tolerant to at most one unavailable node of each type, and thus each dataset is stored on two data nodes.

-Data nodes are simple distributed file system, but they also provides some more intelligent functionality.
-Calculating proper byte offsets when taking chunks of a dataset is done locally by the data node.
-This again is done to limit the amount of large data transfers.
+Data nodes are a simple distributed file system, but they also provides some more intelligent functionality.
+They can calculate proper byte offsets to split a file into multiple chunks for a limited set of file types.
+We do this calculation on the data node, because otherwise you would need to transfer the possibly large dataset to another node.

 Computational Worker Nodes
 ==========================